ReSearchITEng/kubeadm-playbook/README.md

 Using vagrant keeping NAT as 1st interface (usually with only one machine) was not tested and the Vagrantfile may requires some changes.
 There was no focus on this option as it's more complicated to use afterwards: one must export the ports manually to access ingresses like dashboard from the browser, and usually does not support more than one machine.

+# kubeadm-ha
+Kubeadm will support HA only starting v1.10 (as per https://github.com/kubernetes/kubeadm/issues/546 ) Till then, you may want to check this project: https://github.com/sv01a/ansible-kubeadm-ha-cluster

 # How does it compare to other projects:
 Similar k8s install on physical/vagrant/vms (byo - on premises) projects you may want to check, but all below are without kubeadm (as opposed to this project)